amasawa/BDL-ReadingList/README.md

 ## Preface

-DBL is a sort of model that integrating process states to increase the confidence of Deep models.
-Depending on the experimental setting, we can divide the DBL models into three Tasks:
+DBL is a sort of model that integrating statistical property into Deep models to calibrate the confidence corresponding to the data and modles.
+Depending on the experimental setting, we can divide the DBL models into three parts:

 * **Generative models in CV**
 * **Uncertainty quantization in Machine Learning**